A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

-\item For any constant $\varepsilon\in[0,1/2)$, there exist a quantum function $g$ in $\hatsquareqp$ and a polynomial $p$ such that $|f(x)|\leq p(|x|)$ and $\|\measure{\widetilde{f(x)}}{\phi_g^p(x)}\|^2 \geq 1-\varepsilon$ for all $x\in\{0,1\}^*$.
+\item For any constant $\varepsilon\in[0,1/2)$, there exist a quantum function $g$ in $\hatsquareqp$ and a polynomial $p$ such that $|f(x)|\leq p(|x|)$ and $\|\measure{f(x)}{\phi_g^p(x)}\|^2 \geq 1-\varepsilon$ for all $x\in\{0,1\}^*$.

-\item For any constant $\varepsilon\in[0,1/2)$, there exist a quantum function $g$ in $\squareqp$ and a polynomial $p$ such that $|f(x)|\leq p(|x|)$ and $|\measure{\Psi_{f(x)}}{\phi_g^{p,f}(x)}|^2 \geq 1-\varepsilon$ for all $x\in\{0,1\}^*$, where $\qubit{\Psi_{f(x)}} = \qubit{\widetilde{f(x)}}\qubit{\phi^p(x)}$. \end{enumerate} \end{theorem}
+\item For any constant $\varepsilon\in[0,1/2)$, there exist a quantum function $g$ in $\hatsquareqp$ and a polynomial $p$ such that $|f(x)|\leq p(|x|)$ and $|\measure{\Psi_{f(x)}}{\phi_g^{p,f}(x)}|^2 \geq 1-\varepsilon$ for all $x\in\{0,1\}^*$, where $\qubit{\Psi_{f(x)}} = \qubit{f(x)}\qubit{(0^{|f(x)|+1}1)^2} \qubit{\phi^p(x)}$. \end{enumerate} \end{theorem}

-In Statements 2--3 of Theorem \ref{theorem:character}, $\measure{\widetilde{f(x)}}{\phi_g^p(x)}$ is a non-null vector whereas $\measure{\Psi_{f(x)}}{\phi_g^{p,f}(x)}$ is just a scalar because $\ell(\qubit{\widetilde{f(x)}}\qubit{\phi^p(x)})= \ell(\qubit{\phi_g^{p,f}(x)})$.
+In Statements 2--3 of Theorem \ref{theorem:character}, $\measure{f(x)}{\phi_g^p(x)}$ is a non-null vector whereas $\measure{\Psi_{f(x)}}{\phi_g^{p,f}(x)}$ is just a scalar because $\ell(\qubit{f(x)}\qubit{\phi^p(x)})= \ell(\qubit{\phi_g^{p,f}(x)})$.

 Hereafter, we wish to prove the main theorem, Theorem \ref{theorem:character}.
-For a strategic reason, we split the theorem into two lemmas, Lemmas \ref{lemma:first-part} and \ref{lemma:second-part}.
-To explain the lemmas, we need to introduce additional terminology for QTMs.
-It is easier in general to design multi-tape well-formed QTMs rather than single-tape ones.
-However, since multi-tape QTMs can be simulated by single-tape QTMs by translating multiple tapes to multiple tracks of a single tape, it suffices to focus our attention only on single-tape QTMs.
+For a strategic reason, we split the theorem into two technical lemmas, Lemmas \ref{lemma:first-part} and \ref{lemma:second-part}.
+To present the lemmas, we need to introduce additional terminology for QTMs.
+It is easier in practice to design multi-tape well-formed QTMs rather than single-tape ones.
+However, since multi-tape QTMs can be simulated by single-tape QTMs by translating multiple tapes to multiple tracks of a single tape, toward the proof of Theorem \ref{theorem:character}, it suffices to focus our attention only on single-tape QTMs.